Grand Hustle Records: 2003–11: Beginnings and various signings

 By early 2006, T.I. had signed fellow Bankhead-based rapper Young Dro, to the label.
-Young Dro's signing proved to be successful after the release of the popular single "Shoulder Lean", in the summer of 2006.
+Young Dro released the single "Shoulder Lean" in the summer of 2006.
 It had heavy rotation on BET and MTV2, and its cellular phone ringtone sold over 500,000 units.
-The hit single is featured on Dro's major-label debut Best Thang Smokin', released in late August the same year.
+The single is featured on Dro's major-label debut Best Thang Smokin', released in late August the same year.
 In December 2006, the label released Grand Hustle Presents: In da Streetz Volume 4, a compilation album featuring contributions from several Grand Hustle artists including aforementioned newcomers Alfamega, Young Dro and Governor.
-The compilation's title comes from a mixtape series entitled In da Streetz, that T.I. and his hip hop ensemble Pimp $quad Click (P$C), released in their early careers.
+The compilation's title comes from a mixtape series entitled In da Streetz, that T.I. and his hip hop ensemble Pimp Squad Click (PSC), released in their early careers.

 On October 13, 2007, federal authorities arrested T.I. four hours before the BET Hip Hop Awards in Atlanta.
-He was charged with two felonies — possession of three unregistered machine guns and two silencers, and possession of firearms by a convicted felon.
+He was charged with two felonies – possession of three unregistered machine guns and two silencers, and possession of firearms by a convicted felon.
 The arrest was made in the parking lot of a downtown shopping center.
 T.I. was arrested after allegedly trying to purchase the guns from a "cooperating witness" with the Bureau of Alcohol, Tobacco, Firearms and Explosives.
 According to federal officials, the witness had been cooperating with authorities a few days prior to the T.I. arrest.
 The witness had been working as T.I.'s bodyguard since July, authorities said.

 In May 2008, T.I. signed up-and-coming Atlanta-based musician B.o.B, who signed a joint partnership deal with Grand Hustle and super producer Jim Jonsin's Rebel Rock Entertainment, under Atlantic Records.
-The deal took place after Atlantic determined that B.o.B could benefit from being introduced to the world by such a well-established artist such as T.I..
-B.o.B was later featured on T.I.'s highly acclaimed album Paper Trail (2008), on the track "On Top of the World", which also featured T.I.'s former rival Ludacris.
-In June 2008, T.I. announced the signing of veteran Southern hip hop duo 8Ball & MJG to Grand Hustle, during his Hot 107-9 Birthday Bash.
+B.o.B was later featured on T.I.'s album Paper Trail (2008) on the track "On Top of the World", which also featured Ludacris.
+In June 2008, T.I. announced the signing of Southern hip hop duo 8Ball & MJG to Grand Hustle, during his Hot 107-9 Birthday Bash.
 In December 2008, Killer Mike, whom T.I. previously collaborated with on the 2003 hit single "Never Scared", confirmed he signed a recording contract with Grand Hustle.